School Bullying

 File a complaint with your child's school.

 The Jamari Terrell Williams Student Bullying Prevention Act, enacted in 2018, aims to prevent student-on-student bullying, intimidation, violence, and threats of violence in Alabama public schools.
-You can read more about the law and how it defines bullying here.
+You can read more about the law and how it defines bullying.
 Importantly, the law applies to incidents that occur on and off school property between students and specifically includes cyberbullying.

 School systems are required to establish policies and procedures for the investigation of all incidents reported to school officials of bullying, violence, threats of violence, or intimidation by any other student.

-These policies and procedures, along with a bullying complaint form, can be found on your school and school district’s websites and in your school office.
-You can see an example of a model complaint form here.
+These policies and procedures, along with a bullying complaint form, can be found on your school and school district’s websites and in your school office.An example of a model complaint form.
 Complaints must be delivered to the principal (or their designee) either by mail or personal delivery.
 After receiving a complaint, the principal will review it and determine if it alleges a serious violation of this policy and, if so, the principal must undertake a “reasonably prompt” investigation.

 If you decide to file a bullying complaint, make sure you keep a copy for your records.
 When you file the complaint, ask the principal (or their designee) about next steps and timeframes for when you will hear back about how your complaint is being handled.